Don't Give HBO's 'Confederate' the Benefit of the Doubt

 The problem of Confederate can’t be redeemed by production values, crisp writing, or even complicated characters.
 That is not because its conceivers are personally racist, or seek to create a show that endorses slavery.
 Far from it, I suspect.
 Indeed, the creators have said that their hope is to use science fiction to “show us how this history is still with us in a way no strictly realistic drama ever could.”
 And that really is the problem.
 African Americans do not need science-fiction, or really any fiction, to tell them that that “history is still with us.”
 It’s right outside our door.
 It’s in our politics.
 It’s on our networks.
 And Confederate is not immune.
 The show’s very operating premise, the fact that it roots itself in a long white tradition of imagining away emancipation, leaves one wondering how “lost” the Lost Cause really was.

 It’s good that the show-runners have brought on two noted and talented black writers—Nichelle Tramble Spellman and Malcolm Spellman.
-But one wonders: If black writers, in general, were to have HBO’s resources and support to create an alternative world, would they choose the world dreamed up by men the progenitors of the Ku Klux Klan?
+But one wonders: If black writers, in general, were to have HBO’s resources and support to create an alternative world, would they choose the world dreamed up by the progenitors of the Ku Klux Klan?
 Or would they address themselves to other less trod areas of Civil War history in the desire to say something new, in the desire to not, yet again, produce a richly imagined and visually beguiling lie?

 We have been living with the lie for so long.
-And we cannot fix the lie by asking “What if the white South won?” and waiting for an answer, because the lie is not in the answer, but in question, itself.
+And we cannot fix the lie by asking “What if the white South won?” and waiting for an answer, because the lie is not in the answer, but in the question itself.